 Fuel Type: Natural Gas, Liquefied Propane Gas, or Electricity.

-NOTE: Prescriptive compliance only allows electricity if natural gas is not connected to the building, or if the conditions of Section 150.2(b)1Giic or 150.2(b)1Giid are met.
+NOTE: Prescriptive compliance only allows electricity if natural gas is not connected to the building, or if the conditions of Section 150.2(b)1Hiiie are met.

 Climate zone: From Joint Appendix JA2.1.1.